 Brienne Nicole Skees

 Brienne grew up in Kentucky and double-majored in economics and peace and conflict studies at Guilford College.
 She’s worked with African refugee children in North Carolina, taught healthcare and environmental preservation in Malawi, and taught English in Indonesia.
 Read about what Brienne has learned by teaching around the world, here.
-She currently teaches English at public schools in Korea.
+She currently teaches English at a private academy in Korea.
 Passionate about putting an end to global poverty, Brienne feels our platform of supporting long-term self-determination through education and jobs can make a difference.